Recycling Hot Line (908) 226-7620

 Reduce Reuse Recycle

-In addition to recycling, proper solid waste management includes reducing the amount of waste you produce and reusing what you can instead of throwing it away.
-South Plainfield’s Recycling Office frequently gets inquiries from residents who have to dispose of items that are in good condition.
+Even better than recycling, proper solid waste management includes reducing the amount of waste you produce and reusing what you can instead of throwing it away.
+South Plainfield’s Recycling Office frequently gets inquiries from residents who need to dispose of items that are in good condition.
 “It’s a perfectly good refrigerator; it’s a shame to just junk it.”
 “Do you know anybody who would want a collection of text books on electrical engineering?”
 “My aunt passed away and she has all these cosmetics, mostly not even opened.
 I hate to just throw them out.”

 Other County Programs: Middlesex County Recycling and Solid Waste Guide